wrynearson/wrynearson.github.io/src/pages/eo-predictor.md

 I've also learned a lot about building what's essentially a data dashboard without any databases or cloud storage, which in my mind would mean complexity.
 The satellite properties are stored as json files, the script to predict their observations is a single Python file which runs every 24h in a Github action, and the site is served as a static Github Page.
 This means no deployment, hosting or data access costs.

+Hopefully this tool is useful for those who need an estimation of where upcoming Earth observations may take place.